oracle/node-oracledb/doc/src/user_guide/aq.rst

 Sending Simple AQ Messages
 ==========================

+You can use AQ to send RAW payloads by using a String or Buffer as the message.

-To create a queue for simple messaging, use SQL*Plus to connect as the new DEMOQUEUE user and run:
+Before enqueuing and dequeuing messages, you need to create and start queues in Oracle Database.
+For example, to create a queue for simple messaging, use SQL*Plus to connect as the new DEMOQUEUE user and run:

 .. code-block:: sql